 I Spy…..
 Getting your eye in.
-28th May
+1st June 2024

 Thanks to all those who came to this meeting and made it a success.
 We hope you enjoyed the afternoon’s beekeeping session and will put some of the hints and tips to good use in your own hives.
-As requested, I have duplicated the Task Sheet and put together some notes on possible answers / scenarios to act as prompts when you are working your own bees.
+As promised, I have duplicated the Task Sheet and put together some notes on possible answers / scenarios to act as prompts when you are working your own bees.
 There is also a down loadable PDF you can use.

 ⪻ ※ ※ ※ ※ ※ ⪼